Teaching Excellence Award

 Departments/interdepartmental programs are encouraged to develop a procedure for evaluating teaching performance (if not already in place).
 For programs wishing to establish a formal review process, the Graduate College offers the following ideas:

 - Consider the establishment of a committee of people who have direct knowledge of the individuals' teaching performance and responsibilities, and who have experience evaluating academic performance, such as TA coordinators, department chairs, teaching faculty, and past Teaching Excellence Award recipients.

 - Consider methods of evaluation (e.g. direct observations, interviews with TAs, student evaluations and testimonials).
 If the teaching is being done asynchronously, we allow a student to "observe" by share-screen Zoom/WebEx meeting/tour of the other person's class.
 Consider using this evaluation form if you would like or you can create your own.

 - Consider other factors such as 1) improvement and development; 2) difficulty of the teaching assignment; and 3) differences in teaching styles.

 Departments will be responsible for presenting the awards and will have the opportunity to supplement the award with a cash prize at that time.
-Each name submitted will be given an award and it will be the responsibility of each department to monitor the submission and accuracy of the awards.
+Each student name submitted will be given an award and it will be the responsibility of each department to monitor the submission and accuracy of the awards.
 The honor cords should be kept by the student and worn during their graduation ceremony.

 Awards will not be given after the student has graduated, so please check your nominations and records to make sure they are correct.
-Any corrections or adjustments should be settled BEFORE the student graduates.
+Any corrections or adjustments should be settled before the student graduates.